isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 ![Screenshot of rendered content](assets/HRWJ_5.png)

-## Generating the PDF with Dynamic Content
+## Generating the PDF with dynamic content

 We can now generate the PDF document containing the virtual contract by dynamically populating selected fields after rendering the personal data form.
 Specifically, we will need to populate the person data into the pre-created contract.